Consent Form Simple

 Endometrial ablation is a quick outpatient treatment for heavy bleeding.

 Endometrial ablation is the removal or destruction of the lining of the uterus (endometrium).
 It does not require hospitalization, and most women return to normal activities in a day or two.
 Ablation is an alternative to hysterectomy for many women with heavy uterine bleeding who wish to avoid major surgery.
 After a successful endometrial ablation, most women will have little or no menstrual bleeding.
-Patient selection and physician experience is essential to a good outcome.
+Patient selection and physician experience are essential to a good outcome.

 How is endometrial ablation done?

 What are the methods of endometrial ablations?

-In experienced hands, the resectoscope provides excellent results however, the technique is difficult to Master.
-Other methods of ablation have been investigated including "Global Methods" Microwave ablation, Hydrothermablation, Cryoablation, ThermaChoice balloon and Novasure or Minerva.
-There are even more devices available in this country and other countries, but I think that their disadvantages outweigh their advantages.
+Many methods of ablation have been investigated including Microwave ablation, Hydrothermablation, Cryoablation, ThermaChoice balloon, Novasure and now the newest method: Minerva.
+There are even more devices available in this country and other countries, but I think that the disadvantages outweigh their advantages.

 I use the Minerva Endometrial Ablation (above)